 Dermabrasion used to be the go-to treatment for scarring and wrinkles, but we’ve developed far better – less heavy-handed – techniques for this.
 The pitfalls are a few, though the results of dermabrasion are remarkable.
 There is some risk of pigmentation and scarring; dermabrasion is certainly not for everyone.

-Microdermabrasion is a very gentle resurfacing technique, also mechanical, but using diamond-tipped equipment that can resurface the skin, providing a boost to your complexion.
+Microdermabrasion is a very gentle resurfacing technique, also mechanical, but using diamond-tipped equipment that resurfaces, providing a boost to your complexion.
 It is inexpensive and low-impact.

-Chemical peels are a great way to either gently or not-so-gently peel off the outermost layers of skin.
+Chemical peels are a great way to either gently or not-so-gently peel off the outermost layers.
 Chemical peels come in a variety of shapes and sizes, with your dermatologist best placed to choose the right one for your skin type and tone.
 Peels are making a comeback, with better peel ingredients and procedures and solid results for a smaller price.

-Ablative carbon dioxide laser (CO2 laser) for laser skin resurfacing treatments
+Ablative carbon dioxide laser (CO2) for skin resurfacing treatments

-The CO2 laser removes a layer of skin with each pass of the laser beam.
-This laser beam causes what’s known as ‘thermal injury’ to the skin cells, which is essentially putting a strain on a cell by using heat, to stimulate the cell to spring back into action and regenerate.
+The CO2 laser removes a layer of cells with each pass of the beam.
+The beam causes what’s known as ‘thermal injury’ to cells, which is essentially putting a strain on a cell by using heat, to stimulate the cell to spring back into action and regenerate.

-This regeneration produces more collagen and elastin, and builds up skin tone, tightness, and strength.
-It can also remove fine lines and reduce wrinkles.
-CO2 lasers started the laser skin resurfacing revolution, but are not always used now due to long recovery times, skin redness, sometimes even scarring, and a sort of waxed look to the skin.
+Regeneration triggers more collagen and elastin production and builds up tone, tightness, and strength.
+Regeneration of cells can also remove fine lines and reduce wrinkles.
+CO2 lasers started the skin resurfacing revolution, but are not always used now due to long recovery times, redness, sometimes even scarring, and a sort of waxed look to the skin.
 Pigmentation problems post-treatment were also an issue.

-The erbium laser is a newer laser skin resurfacing tool, with shorter recovery times and less undesirable outcomes than the CO2 laser.
-It is a very effective laser skin resurfacing tool that takes off a skinny slice of the top layer of skin, but without as much heat as the CO2 laser.
-This means less skin tightening as part of the treatment compared with the CO2 laser.
+The erbium laser is a newer resurfacing tool, with shorter recovery times and less undesirable outcomes than the CO2 laser.
+It is a very effective tool that takes off a slim slice of the top layer, but without as much heat as the CO2 laser.
+This means less tightening as part of the treatment compared with the CO2 device.

-Fractional lasers are now another alternative to both the erbium and CO2 lasers.
-Fractional lasers only treat a specific part of the skin by shooting laser beams into the skin in columns.
-This leaves any skin outside of the column largely untouched, reducing skin damage and recovery times.
-This makes fractional laser treatments for skin resurfacing both very useful and less effective than other means.
+Fractional machines are now another alternative to both the erbium and CO2 lasers.
+Fractional lasers only treat a specific area by shooting laser beams into the skin in columns.
+This leaves any cells outside of the column largely untouched, reducing damage and recovery times.
+This makes fractional treatments both very useful and less effective than other means.
 It is a compromise depending on your needs.